The most common way to travel in Bolivia is via the country’s extensive bus network.

 In Bolivia, all the bus companies typically use a common bus terminal (“terminal de pasajeros”).
 In bigger cities however there may be several terminals handling transport to different parts of the country.
 The main thing to be aware of is that passengers traveling by bus must pay a “departure tax” (about Bs 2) a fact which isn’t very well advertised.
 You can pay this fee at the terminal – look for a sign saying “boletas”.
 You’ll be given a ticket which is checked once you’re on the bus (and possibly already starting to pull away).

 At most of Bolivia’s bus stations you can’t reserve bus tickets well in advance.
 You can inquire about pricing and route schedules, however tickets can’t be bought over the phone or via credit card.
-For some journeys, tickets can be purchased 1-2 days in advance at the bus terminal or through a travel agent, however most journeys require you to buy your ticket on the day of departure.
+To guarantee a bus seat it’s highly recommended to book your bus tickets in advance from Tickets Bolivia as seats do sell out due to the popularity of the route:

 For more info on bus travel in Bolivia check out How To Get Around Bolivia On Public Transport